EZhex1991/EZSoftBone/README.md

   - Radius Curve: how should the size distribute on the bones
 - Force
   - Gravity: gravity
-  - Force Module: `EZPBForce`, wind simulation
+  - Force Module: `EZSoftBoneForce`, wind simulation
 - References
   - Gravity Aligner: A transform can be specified to determine how much the gravity effects the system, inversely correlated to dot product of aligner's y direction and world's y direction
     - *eg: Create a new GameObject, leave its rotation unchanged (identical to the world space), drag it down to the head of a character, and set it as the aligner of the Hair system.
 You will see the grivity has no effect on the hair when the character stands still, and has maximum effect when the character lies down or bows*